DominikPru/GymBro/README.md

 1. Navigate to the `gym_bro_be/` directory.
 2. Install dependencies with `npm install`.
+3. Add your MongoDB connection string to the `uri` variable in app.js
-3. Start the server with `node app.js`.
+4. Start the server with `npm start`.

 ### Frontend (`gym_bro_fe/`)